 Well, yes and no. While we generally think of our sectors linearly4, the BIOS addresses sectors in CHS mode.
 However, because our payload is small and that QEMU’s boot drive has 0x3f sectors (31KB) per track, we don’t have to worry about CHS addressing for now as we will always read from cylinder 0 and head 0.

 We’re about to start talking about code.
 Up until now, all code was inlined in the articles, but it’s becoming too voluminous for this.
-The code associated with this article is available in Tumble Forth's git repository which you should use in order to follow along.
+The code associated with this article is available in Tumble Forth's source tarball which you should use in order to follow along.

 We have a source?
 We have a destination?
 Then we know what to do, let’s write

 it.
-Oh wait, I wrote it for you already.
-If you run this (with
+Oh wait, I wrote it for you already (see

 The code is separated in two parts, the